AdobeDocs/commerce-operations.en/help/implementation-playbook/best-practices/launch/security-best-practices.md

     >
     >If you employ a remote workforce, ensure that the IP addresses of remote employees are included in the list of addresses with permission to access the Commerce site.

-### Prevent click jacking exploits
+### Prevent Clickjacking exploits

-Adobe safeguards your store from click jacking attacks by using an `X-Frame-Options` HTTP request header.
+Adobe safeguards your store from Clickjacking attacks by providing the `X-Frame-Options` HTTP request header that you can include in requests to your storefront.
+See [Prevent clickjacking exploits](../../../configuration/security/xframe-options.md) in the *Adobe Commerce Configuration Guide*.